-However, as days turned into weeks the queues at dealers’ showrooms did not materialize.
+However, as days turned into weeks, the queues at dealers’ showrooms did not materialise.
 So Ford resorted to an old but expensive ploy: offering substantial discounts to its dealers to enable them to sell the Sierra at cut prices, a not unheard of practice in the cut-throat conditions of the previous two years, but never for a new model.

 And all the time the key fleet buyers, men disposing of millions of pounds worth of orders annually, were dragging their feet.
 The fleet men’s big worry was the effect of heavy discounting on the prices they would get when they disposed of their Sierras two years later.

 The solution for many was to turn to Vauxhall’s Cavalier, (above) launched a year earlier and making a name for itself with a new high-performance but still economical engine in a modern front-wheel-drive layout.
 In contrast Ford stuck to Cortina’s old front engine and rear-wheel-drive concept for the Sierra, insisting it was the proven layout for easy maintenance.